 Global Reach.
 Local Support.

 From concept to production, we’ll work with you through any stage of your development process to help you overcome engineering and design challenges, realize your project goals and achieve a competitive edge in your market.
-Entec has decades of medical application development experience and a portfolio of medical resins to address your application needs
+Entec has decades of medical application development experience and a portfolio of medical resins and bio medical polymers to address your application needs.

 The Ravago Group, parent company to Entec Polymers, is one of the earliest members and strategic advisor to the Healthcare Plastics Recycling Council (HPRC), a private, technical consortium of industry peers across healthcare, recycling and waste management industries to improve the recyclability of plastic products and packaging within healthcare.